-To help you during COVID-19 and the closure of schools, we will be releasing new activity packs with simple 15 minute activities you can do with your child to support their online safety at a time when they will spending more time online at home.
-Download your first pack today!
+Our home activity packs include simple 15 minute activities you can do with your child to support their online safety at home.
+Download your pack today!

 It is important to stay calm and consider the steps below: